pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

 z80asm File formats (v11)
 =========================

-This document describes the object and libary formats used by *z80asm* versions *2.6.x*.
+This document describes the object and libary formats used by *z80asm*.

 The object and library files are stored in binary form as a set of contiguous objects, i.e. each section follows the previous one without